Herisson, Allier: tourism & sightseeing

 Herisson is a village on a bend in the River Aumance towards the west of the Allier department (Auvergne region) of central France and north of Montlucon.

 Almost 2000 years ago nearby Chateloy was the site of an important Roman city, that was subsequently destroyed during the goth invasions.
 The survivors moved here and established a new settlement.
-It was in medieval times that the town as we now see it came into being, developing around the imposing castle.
+It was in medieval times that the town as we now see it came into being, when it developed around the imposing castle.

-Although it is the castle that dominates the village be sure to take the time to visit the other highlights, in particular the churches of herisson and the riverfront.
+Although it is the castle that dominates the village be sure to take the time to visit the other highlights, in particular the churches of Herisson and the town along the riverfront.

 Strolling around Herisson itself, and along the river banks, you will see lots of attractive houses and buildings, some dating back as far as when the village first developed around the castle about 600 years ago.

-Herisson Museum: this small museum contains numerous artefacts both from the current town and also from archaological excavations at the site of Cordes (the original Roman settlement).
+The small Herisson museum contains numerous artefacts both from the current town and also from archaological excavations at the site of Cordes (the original Roman settlement).

 Note: photo of Herisson, Allier above is copyright